ElektraInitiative/libelektra/doc/tutorials/run_all_tests_with_docker.md

 ## Prerequisites

-- Docker for Linux containers has to be preinstalled.
+- Docker for Linux containers has to be pre-installed.
 Please refer to https://docs.docker.com/install/ if you haven't installed it yet.
-Your host OS can be either Linux, macOS or Windows of course.
-Alternatively, you can use podman which is a different container engine, which is developed by RedHat.
+Your host OS can be either Linux, macOS or Windows.
+Alternatively, you can use podman, a different container engine, which is developed by RedHat.
 See https://podman.io/ for more details and an installation guide.
 - Basic knowledge of Docker (not mandatory)

 ## What to Begin With?